david7joy/CockroachDB-Multi-Region-on-AWS/readme.md

 As we create more complex infrastructure configurations, managing everything in a single `main.tf` file is not ideal.
 Terraform provides `Modules` to repurpose and reuse same configuration, its like packages we can call and use.
 To learn more about modules and its advantages check [here](https://developer.hashicorp.com/terraform/tutorials/modules/module).

 - We have created a module called `infra_module` in `modules` folder.
 We will be referencing this module in the `main.tf` file.
-- Modify `providers.tf` file and to configure each region where you want to create infrastructure.
+- Modify `providers.tf` file to configure each region where you want to create infrastructure.
 - Make changes to `main.tf` file and modify `variables.tf` file in the main directory to change configuration.

 ### Build steps